Home Alive Cat Blog

-We love summer, but sometimes it’s just too hot.
+Cats love summer, but sometimes it’s just too hot.
 Learn how to cool down a cat so that you can keep them safe in the blistering sun.
 How to keep a cat cool in summer?
 As the weather warms up, you might notice your cat’s behaviour starting to change a little.
-Whether your cat is indoor, outdoor, or both, they struggle with hot weather just like you do.
-How to keep your cat cool in the summer?
+Whether your cat is indoor, outdoor, or a combination of both, they can struggle with hot weather, just like you do.

 If you are lucky enough to have air conditioning, you can control the temperature of your home, but if you don’t or if your cat loves to explore the neighbourhood, then you may need to find other ways to help keep your cat cool.